They’re back! Numbers of ticks are high across New England

+Residents in Maine saythey are finding as many as 30 ticks at a time on their clothes, and officials in Vermont report an above-average rate of emergency room visits for tick bites.

 MARSHFIELD, Vt.
-(AP) — Tick numbers are on the rise across New England this spring, raising the prospect of an increase in Lyme and other diseases associated with the blood suckers later this year.
+(AP) — Tick numbers are on the rise across New England, raising the prospect of an increase in Lyme and other diseases associated with the blood suckers.

-The region got a respite last year as the drought took a toll on ticks, whose numbers drop as the humidity falls below 85 percent.
+Much of the region got a respite last year as the drought took a toll on ticks, whose numbers drop as the humidity falls below 85 percent.
 But the drought is largely gone from the region and ticks are taking advantage.

 Residents in Maine are complaining they are finding as many as 30 ticks at a time on their clothes, and public health officials in Vermont are reporting an above-average rate of emergency room visits for tick bites in the last three weeks.